subhartheed/RedHat-Test.io/docs/index.md

  You can add, remove, or share files on the **Files** page, based on the access privileges set by you (if you are administering the server) or by your server administrator.
  For more information, refer [The Web Interface](https://doc.owncloud.com/server/10.6/user_manual/webinterface.html) and [Desktop Client](https://doc.owncloud.com/desktop/2.6/installing.html).

+For accessing ownCloud Server through a Mobile client, do the following:
+1. Download the ownCloud app from the [app store](https://play.google.com/store/apps/details?id=com.owncloud.android).
+You can also get your ownCloud Android app by logging onto your ownCloud server from your Android device using a Web browser such as *Chrome*, *Firefox*, or *Dolphin*.

+2. Enter your username and password on the loginpage.
 ## Enable Users to connect to the ownCloud Server